Climate and Average Weather Year Round in Dublin Ireland

 Dublin is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.6 months, from July 2 to October 21, with an average temperature above 56°F. The day of the year with the warmest water is August 20, with an average temperature of 59°F.
+The time of year with warmer water lasts for 3.6 months, from July 2 to October 21, with an average temperature above 56°F. The month of the year in Dublin with the warmest water is August, with an average temperature of 58°F.

-The time of year with cooler water lasts for 3.4 months, from January 14 to April 28, with an average temperature below 48°F. The day of the year with the coolest water is March 8, with an average temperature of 46°F.
+The time of year with cooler water lasts for 3.4 months, from January 14 to April 28, with an average temperature below 48°F. The month of the year in Dublin with the coolest water is March, with an average temperature of 46°F.

 To characterize how pleasant the weather is in Dublin throughout the year, we compute two travel scores.